axelarnetwork/axelar-local-dev/integration/agoric/README.md

    ```

 4. Copy the deployed Factory contract address from the output and set it as `FACTORY_ADDRESS` in your integration folder `.env` file.

+5. **Fund the Factory contract with native tokens** - The deployed Factory contract needs native tokens (ETH for Ethereum, AVAX for Avalanche) to pay for gas when sending responses back to Agoric.
+This is required because the [`_send` function](../../packages/axelar-local-dev-cosmos/src/__tests__/contracts/Factory.sol#L148-L164) uses `gasService.payNativeGasForContractCall{value: gasAmount}` to pay for cross-chain gas fees.

+   Send native tokens to the deployed Factory contract address to ensure it can respond to Agoric requests.

 ## Configuration